 - Attempting to repair your injured ACL itself is not very successful; therefore, a tendon graft is used to reconstruct this ligament.
 Graft tunnels (holes) are drilled in your tibia and femur to place the graft.
-These tunnels are placed so that the graft will run between your tibia and femur in the same direction as your original ACL. - Two main types of grafts can be used to reconstruct your ACL: - The more common graft is referred to as an autograft, which is a tendon harvested from your own leg, usually from the same side as the surgical knee.
+These tunnels are placed so that the graft will run between your tibia and femur in the same direction as your original ACL. - Two main types of grafts can be used to reconstruct your ACL: - 1.
+The more common graft is referred to as an autograft, which is a tendon harvested from your own leg, usually from the same side as the surgical knee.
 Occasionally, a tendon from the other leg can be used depending on the situation.
 The most common autograft used is a hamstring tendon, primarily the semitendinosus which often requires the addition of the gracilis tendon to make a large enough graft.
 The next most common autograft used is a portion of the patellar tendon, followed by the use of a portion of the quadriceps tendon. - 2.
 The second type graft that can be used is an allograft.
 This is a tendon that is harvested from a donor or cadaver.
 It is generally only recommended for patients over the age of 40, as many studies show that there is a significantly higher graft re-tear rate when allograft is used in younger, more active patients.
 However, over the age of 40, most studies do not show any difference in surgical outcomes when comparing allografts to autografts.
 Allografts can also be used for revision ACL surgery when the desired autograft tendons have already been used. - Your surgeon will discuss the various graft options with you and recommend which graft is best suited for you. - The majority of the surgery is done arthroscopically by using a camera to look inside the knee through two small incisions.
 However, an additional 3-4cm incision is needed to harvest the hamstring graft just below your knee toward the inside of your lower leg.
 A patellar tendon harvest requires a longer, 8-10cm incision as does a quadriceps tendon harvest.
 A smaller incision (2cm) is used for an allograft reconstruction. - The new ACL graft is fixated into a tunnel in the tibia (shin bone) with a bio-absorbable screw.
 The other end is attached through a tunnel drilled in the femur (thigh bone), with a metal button that sits on the outside of the bone.
-The graft will grow into the bone in 3-4 months, however full recovery for return to sports can take anywhere from 12-24 months.
+The graft will grow into the bone in 3-4 months, however full recovery for return to sports can take anywhere from 12-24 months. - Another procedure that is sometimes used in combination with the ACL reconstruction is called a lateral extra articular tenodesis (LET).
+An LET is a procedure performed on the outside lateral aspect of the knee joint using a portion of your iliotibial band (ITB) to add extra rotational stability for the knee.
+In the LET surgery a small slip of your ITB is passed deep to the lateral collateral ligament and then secured in place with a small metal staple to your distal femur (thigh bone).
+The LET is not a new procedure, and research has shown that it can reduce the rate of reinjury after ACL reconstruction in high-risk patients with significant knee instability.
+It is also commonly used in revision (repeat) surgery to treat an ACL graft tear.